Appeals

 If an order was made by a Family Law Magistrate under the Family Court Act 1997, the type of order is relevant, as:

-- ‘final orders’ are appealed to the Supreme Court of Western Australia.
+• 'final orders' are appealed to the Court of Appeal

-Most interlocutory or interim orders start with the words ‘until further order’, but this is not always the case.
-Most parenting orders are regarded as interlocutory orders, even if they appear to be final orders, because parenting orders are rarely ever considered to be final.
+Most interlocutory or interim orders start with the words 'until further order', but this is not always the case.
+Most parenting orders are regarded as interlocutory orders, even if they appear to be final orders, because parenting orders under the Family Court Act 1997 (WA) are rarely considered to be final.

 Determining whether an order is a ‘final order’ or an ‘interlocutory order’ can sometimes be difficult, and it is important to seek legal advice before appealing to avoid starting the appeal in the wrong jurisdiction.